raceintospace/raceintospace/doc/manual/manual.md

 ### Launch Pads A, B, and C

 You start the game with one launch facility (Pad A) and can purchase more as needed.
 If you click on one that has a launch going up this turn, you'll see the mission name, crew if any, and duration level, plus the mission patch.
-Here too you can repair the pad or Scrub the mission if you so desire.
+Here too you can repair the pad, or Delay or Scrub the mission if you so desire.
 Note that in the example above, the second member of the backup crew shows in black, as he has announced retirement and will soon be departing the space program.

 ![Research & Development](image_20.png)